axibase/atsd-use-cases/trends/profit-margin/README.md

 ![](./images/market-totals.png)
 [![](./images/button-new.png)](https://trends.axibase.com/c78e4e04#fullscreen)

 *Fig 5.* The above visualization tracks market totals across all observed metrics.
-Use the drop-down menu to narrow the displayed metrics to the top ten, bottom ten, or use the `*` wildcard symbol to show them all. **Metric:** `*`.
+Use the drop-down list to narrow the displayed metrics to the top ten, bottom ten, or use the `*` wildcard symbol to show them all. **Metric:** `*`.

 Query: